A Little History

 After having the opportunity to race at the Bonneville Salt Flats in 2014 on a friend's Bonneville, she knew she would need to find a proper bike of her own.
 In 2015 with the help and sponsorship of Blackfoot Motosports, Liane added to her collection with a 2002 Daytona 955i.
 Although the event she races at was cancelled in 2015, she certainly put some miles on getting used to the bike.
 In 2016, the Bonneville Motorcycle Speed Trials returned and Liane was able to test the Daytona out on the salt, surpassing her goal of 150mph, achieving 155.210mph.

 Since riding is such a huge passion in her life, Liane has become a major player in the riding community in Edmonton and soon the province.
-With the lack of any safety and awareness programs in Alberta, and with the rising number of accidents and fatalities, Liane, with the help of some key concerned riders, founded and registered a new non-profit society, the Alberta Motorcycle Safety Society.
+With the lack of any safety and awareness programs in Alberta, and with the rising number of collisions and fatalities, Liane, with the help of some key concerned riders, founded and registered a non-profit society, the Alberta Motorcycle Safety Society.
 AMSS launched their first campaign in May 2016 with incredible help and buy in from the Edmonton media.
-2017 will see growth in the annual campaign to include Calgary thereby hitting both major centres in Alberta.
-It is through this initiative that she hopes to grow a province-wide annual campaign starting in May each and every season.
+Over the past several years, AMSS has grown to launch a full media campaign that hits every corner of the Province through TV, radio, print and digital marketing.
+The team continues to work hard delivering safety and awareness messaging and even launching a new podcast called Think Bike in March of 2021.
+Think Bike is available on all major podcast carriers like Apple, Spotify and Google.